Affirmative Action Policy Statement

 As President of Southern Connecticut State University, I pledge to make every good faith effort to realize our goals within the timetables set forth in this plan and as required by pertinent state and federal legislation, detailed in the pages which follow.

-The Interim Affirmative Action Officer responsible for overseeing affirmative action and equal employment opportunity is Paula Rice at Southern Connecticut State University, 501 Crescent Street, Buley Library Room 207, New Haven, Connecticut 06515, telephone number (203) 392-5491.
+The Director, Office of Diversity and Equity Programsresponsible for overseeing affirmative action and equal employment opportunity is Pamela M. Lassiter at Southern Connecticut State University, 501 Crescent Street, Buley Library Room 207, New Haven, Connecticut 06515, telephone number (203) 392-5491.